cogini/elixir-deploy-template/README.md

 # OS user the app runs under
 elixir_release_app_user: foo

-# OS user for deploy
+# OS user for building and deploying the code
 elixir_release_deploy_user: deploy

 # Port that Phoenix listens on